Bira/octopus-carnival/_drafts/wir-mm2-4e-dragon-iron.md

 ## The Numbers

-As you might have guessed, iron dragons are Solo Lurkers, and have Darkvision like all other dragons.
+Iron dragons are Solo Lurkers, and have Darkvision like all other dragons.
+They're not actually very lurkery aside from a basic level of sneakiness (Stealth training).
+Their abilities focus on damage mitigation with a side order of control, all on top of the standard dragon loadout.

 Young'uns start out Large, growing to Huge at Elder and Gargantuan at Ancient.
 They have Resist Lightning 15, increasing by 5 per age category beyond